 OPKO Health (OPK) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the holding company with investments in pharmaceutical and diagnostics companies had lost 39.5% in the past month.
-In that same time, the Medical sector 0%, while the S&P 500 gained 0.49%.
+Prior to today's trading, shares of the holding company with investments in pharmaceutical and diagnostics companies had lost 31.44% over the past month.
+This has lagged the Medical sector's loss of 1.66% and the S&P 500's loss of 3.29% in that time.

-Investors will be hoping for strength from OPK as it approaches its next earnings release.
-The company is expected to report EPS of $0.04, up 136.36% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $371.87 million, up 62.53% from the prior-year quarter.
+OPK will be looking to display strength as it nears its next earnings release.
+On that day, OPK is projected to report earnings of $0.04 per share, which would represent year-over-year growth of 136.36%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $371.87 million, up 62.53% from the year-ago period.

 Investors should also note any recent changes to analyst estimates for OPK.
-Recent revisions tend to reflect the latest near-term business trends.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
-OPK currently has a Zacks Rank of #2 (Buy).
+OPK is holding a Zacks Rank of #2 (Buy) right now.

-Looking at its valuation, OPK is holding a Forward P/E ratio of 95.1.
-For comparison, its industry has an average Forward P/E of 49.44, which means OPK is trading at a premium to the group.
+Investors should also note OPK's current valuation metrics, including its Forward P/E ratio of 97.5.
+This valuation marks a premium compared to its industry's average Forward P/E of 45.88.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.